shakeyourbunny/RWMS/docs/documentation.md

---help | displays helps and valid command line arguments --disable-steam | force disable Steam checks --dont-remove-unknown-mods | do not remove unknown mods --configuration | dumps the current configuration and exits --contributors | list all contributors to the script and the database who have contributed more than 10 mods --reset-to-core | reset ModsConfig.xml to just Core
+--help | displays helps and valid command line arguments --disable-steam | force disable Steam checks --dont-remove-unknown-mods | do not remove unknown mods --dump-configuration | dumps the current configuration and exits --contributors | list all contributors to the script and the database who have contributed more than 10 mods --reset-to-core | reset ModsConfig.xml to just Core